 Frequently, you might need to forecast the revenue of your company in the upcoming time.
 Luckily, Microsoft Excel provides some functions as well as features to forecast based on historical data efficiently.
 In this article, I’ll discuss 6 methods on how to forecast revenue in Excel based on yearly, monthly, and date wise with proper explanation.

-6 Methods to Forecast Revenue in Excel
+How to Forecast Revenue in Excel: 6 Methods